Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: APPENDIX

 \subsection{ENVIRONMENT DESCRIPTIONS}

-All environments share some characteristics.
-The feasible state sets, feasible action sets, and noise sets are axis-aligned boxes centred at the origin.
-Additionally, the feasible action set is also of unit length.
-The transition functions integrate their first-order ordinary differential equation using a semi-implicit Euler scheme.
+All environments share some characteristics: the feasible state and action sets are axis-aligned boxes; the feasible action set is of unit length; and the dynamics is given as a first-order ordinary differential equation, which we integrate using an Euler scheme.
+The non-determinism of the system is encapsulated by additive bounded noise.
+This yields the transition function

+with the discrete time step size $dt$ and the noise sample $w_i \in \mathcal{W}$, where $\mathcal{W}$ is a zonotope.
+For the energy system, we utilise an explicit Euler scheme, whereas for the pendulum and quadrotor, we use a semi-implicit Euler scheme

+where we exploit the form of our state $s= $, which consists only of coordinates $p$ and their respective velocities $\dot{p}$.
+We choose a semi-implicit Euler integrator, since it is symplectic.